 At Hunt Law, our experienced legal team will review all of your case’s facts and advise you on all of your legal options.
 Even if police cannot identify the hit-and-run driver, you may be able to recover economic and non-economic damages in a third-party lawsuit.
 Consulting with a hit-and-run accident lawyer as soon as possible will help you keep all of your options open and protect your legal claim.

-Contact a New Mexico Hit and Run Accident Lawyer Today
+Contact a Santa Fe or Albuquerque Hit and Run Accident Lawyer Today

 Many hit-and-run victims aren’t sure what course of action they need to take to recover the compensation they deserve.
 If you’re the victim of a hit-and-run accident, the experienced car accident lawyers at Hunt law are here to help you.
 Our legal team will thoroughly investigate your hit-and-run car accident.
 We will obtain your police report in medical evaluation.
 Contact us today to schedule your free initial consultation to learn how we can advocate for your right to compensation.